 The Princeton Summer Journalism Program was founded in 2002 by Richard Just, Michael Koike, Gregory Mancini and Rich Tucker — four alumni of the Princeton University Class of 2001 and editors for the Daily Princetonian.
 Their goal was to diversify college and professional newsrooms, where women, people of color, and from lower-income and middle-class backgrounds, rural communities and other parts of the country had been historically underrepresented.
 Today, despite innovations in technology, the expansion of social media platforms, and increased attention to diversity, this need is arguably more crucial than ever.

 The Princeton Summer Journalism Program has thrived primarily under the tireless work of a team of dedicated volunteers who work as professional journalists and believe in the mission of the organization.
 For the first 16 years, the program chose a group of 25 students to sponsor for its 10-day journalism experience.
 PSJP received valuable administrative and technical support from two undergraduate interns hired each year through the Princeton Internships in Civic Service.
 It also benefited from guidance from the Pace Center for Civic Engagement, whose staff housed and supervised the interns.

 In 2017, thanks to additional support from the Princeton Office of the Provost, the program expanded to welcome 40 students to campus.
 Later that year, PSJP moved into its new home in the Office of the Dean of the College at Princeton University and hired its first year-round employee.
-Now, in collaboration with the Princeton University Preparatory Program (PUPP), joined the Emma Bloomberg Center for Access & Opportunity as part of the University's mission to support first-generation and low-income (FLI) students "to, through, and beyond" four-year college completion, thanks to an endowed gift from Bloomberg Philanthropies.
+In 2020, PSJP and our sister program, the Princeton University Preparatory Program (PUPP), joined the Emma Bloomberg Center for Access & Opportunity as part of the University's mission to support first-generation and low-income (FLI) students "to, through, and beyond" four-year college completion, thanks to an endowed gift from Bloomberg Philanthropies.

 Why We Exist